JVProdc/Flapper-drone/README.md

     <p>If you own an Open-TX/Edge-TX transmitter with a 4-in-1 or 5-in-1 multimodule, you should be able to connect to your Flapper even if it does not have a dedicated receiver installed.</p>
   </div>
   <div class="important center round" style="width: 80%;">
     <p>Please note that this method remains experimental and further software development is needed to also receive telemetry.
-If you want a stable long range connection (e.g. to fly outdoors) or telemetry, please consider getting an <a href="flight-controller#Radio Transmitter (Flapper with an external receiver)">external receiver</a>.</p>
+If you want a stable long range connection (e.g. to fly outdoors) or telemetry, please consider getting an <a href=#radio-transmitter>external receiver</a>.</p>
   </div>
   <div class="box">
     <p>1.
 You will need a specific firmware for the multimodule, which can be downloaded here (stm version, for Jumper T-Lite, T-Pro, ...):</p>